5 ways to calculate cash flow forecast for a Start Up

 Gather all the details to prepare your cash flow statement

-In the beginning, you have decided on the period and forecast coverage.
+In the beginning, you have decided the period and forecast coverage.
 Cash flows are completely about timings and flowing of cash, you will need a bank balance by adding the cash inflows and deducting the cash outflows month to month.
-The final number at the end of the month is referred to as the closing cash balance and this number becomes the balance for the next month.
+The final number at the end of the month is referred as the closing cash balance and this number becomes the balance for the next month.

 Review your estimates to actual

 Once you are done with your cash flow statement, check the estimated and actual cash flows for the period.
-Cash flow is the major and essential part of your business and when your actual and estimated cash flow is done, you will get the difference between your prediction and your actual spend.
+Cash flow is the major and essential part of your business and when your actual and estimated cash flow is done, you will get the difference between the your prediction and your actual spend.
 The more accurate you are in prediction, the more you will be able to manage your financial statements and spend.